BOOKS OF POETRY

 Interrogations - Poems Posing Questions - 2021

-from Stephen F. Austin State University Press
+- from Stephen F. Austin State University Press

 The Ratlue Diaries - Two Poets & the Rocking K Wars in Tucson AZ - 2017

-WORKS IN PROGRESS
+IN PROGRESS (with working titles)

 Poet in Cow Town - My Kansas City Years